Computer Aided Design

 Currently, we are working with the European Technological Institute for the Music Professions (ITEMM) in several acoustical research projects.

-Other patents have been developed in collaboration with well known instrument companies, such as Selmer.
+Other patents have been developed in collaboration with well known instrument companies.